 In chapter 5, “‘Sophisticated Ignorance’: The Deformation of Mastery” I argue that Jay and Ye’s resignification of Otis Redding’s “Try a Little Tenderness” on track 4, “Otis,” is a form of sonic and social subversion that Houston Baker terms “the deformation of mastery”—a mastery so complete and aggressively forthright that it undermines, exceeds, and redefines the category of mastery.
-In this analysis, I track the history of “Try a Little Tenderness” back to the original Great Depression–era versions by Bing Crosby and James Reese Europe, suggesting that Ye’s resignification of the Redding version during the depths of the post-2008 Great Recession expertly indexed how much had changed—and how much hadn’t.
+In this analysis, I track the history of “Try a Little Tenderness” back to the original Great Depression–era version by Bing Crosby and track the discourse further back to James Reese Europe, suggesting that Ye’s resignification of the Redding version during the depths of the post-2008 Great Recession expertly indexed how much had changed—and how much hadn’t.

 Listen to these three back-to-back: